Transfer to the University of California (UC)

 The following students are not eligible for TAG: students who have already earned a bachelor's degree, graduate degree, and/or professional degree; students who have previously enrolled at a UC campus during a regular term (not including summer session only) who plan to return to that same campus; and students concurrently enrolled in high school at the time of TAG application submission.

-For most up-to-date information on TAG, visit our Career Transfer Center and/or schedule an appointment with a counselor.
+For most up-to-date information on TAG, visit our Transfer Center and/or schedule an appointment with a counselor.

 IV.
 Additional Transfer Information